chef-boneyard/chef_license_status/README.md

 # Requirements
 - Chef Server 12 or higher
 - Console access to the Chef server

 # Usage
 Run this script on the console of the Chef Server.
 It will return a CSV with a timestamp, the hostname, and a count of the current number of nodes in use across the entire Chef Server.
 This can be piped to a file for consumption.

+Includes a count for nodes that have not checked in for 30.5 days.

 Example output:
 ```
-Date,Hostname,Node Count
+Date,Hostname,Node Count,Checked In
-2015-03-03 02:42AM UTC,chef-demo-server.example.com,234
+2015-03-03 02:42AM UTC,chef-demo-server.example.com,234,200
 ```

 # Known issues
 - Reports all nodes registered on the server at the time it is run, regardless of surge / burst usage.

 # Author
 Author:: Charles Johnson (charles@chef.io)